-The monitoring and regulation of children in part time employment falls within the remit of Walsall Children's Services / the local authority under legislation dating back to the Children & Young Persons Act 1933 and more recently under Byelaws republished in 1999.
+The monitoring and regulation of children in part time employment falls within the remit of Walsall Children's Services / the local authority under legislation dating back to the Children and Young Persons Act 1933, and Byelaws re-published in 1999.

 Type of work